sirosen/SALVE/README.md

 SALVE does not rely on external tools like Debian's dpkg or OSX's MacPorts.
 Ultimately, all that's required is python2.7+, a working shell, and permissions to perform the operations requested in the Manifests.
 At present, these actions are restricted to those that are predefined, as we do not yet support arbitrary shell commands.

+SALVE does not use any python eggs or other packages, and attempts to depend more on python's extensive set of builtins than shell commands.
+For example, hashing is done with python's hashlib, rather than sha512sum, md5sum, and so forth.

 SALVE Tries to Keep Your Safe
 -----------------------------